origin-gene/IPSwitcher/README.md

 # IPSwitcher

-# A Script for setting IP address when switch a place to another place.
+# A Script for config static IP address when switch a place to another place.